robinrowe/libunistd/cmaker/README.md

 ## Usage

 Add cmaker directory to your path or use with full path to call.

-Cmaker expects a LICENSE file from which it will read the license text to paste into the cmake files it creates.
+Cmaker expects to find a LICENSE file in your project directory from which it will read the first line as the license text to paste into the project files it creates.
+If you don't have a LICENSE file, you can create one like this:

+	echo "MIT Open Source" > LICENSE

+Creating a complete frameworks, including project, program, class files, and unit tests:

 	cd YourProjectDirectory
-	echo "MIT Open Source" > LICENSE
 	export AUTHOR="Your Name"
 	cmaker_project.sh YourProjectName
 	cmaker_program.sh YourExecutableName